pingidentity/pingidentity-devops-getting-started/docs/deployment/deployK8sClusterMetrics.md

 Browse to Grafana via the Ingress URL or port-forward.
 Log in with the `admin` user and password set in `01-prometheus-values.yaml`

-Next, upload `04-ping-overview-dashboard.json` via the `+` on the left of Grafana's home screen.
+Next, import `04-ping-overview-dashboard.json` via the `+` on the left of Grafana's home screen.

 The `Ping Identity Overview` dashboard will have a dropdown for namespace at the top.
 Select your namespace to see: